Miayl/jekyll-page/typesetting-guide.md

 [• Home](./) [• Timing Guide](./timing-guide.html)

-*Last update*: 21.03.2021
+*Last update 26.03.2021*

-You want to learn how to typeset? ~~Poor soul.~~
+You want to learn how to typeset?

 I've compiled some tips and tricks to typesetting with code and visual examples.
-There are 4 main sections:
+There are 6 main sections:

+**Useful sites** Links which will help you to get started or if you want to find deeper information

+**Introduction to basic Aegisub features** Helps you with navigating through the program

 **Basic tags** Most common tags for manipulating text.
-There are more but I just cover the ones I usually use.
+There are more but I just cover the ones I usually use

 **Shapes and clippings** How to draw boxes, circles and more